 Whether you use a handful of these or a few ideas of your own, realize that there is no sense in sending your money out the door when it could be saved with just a little effort.

 Savings are waiting to be claimed in multiple spaces of your home.
-I challenge you to find them, and let me know what you did to save money on your utilities!
+I challenge you to find them and let me know which ways you save money on your utilities.

-If you enjoyed this post, be sure to fill out the form below so that you never miss an update!
+If you enjoyed this post, be sure to subscribe via email so that you never miss an update!
 I definitely have more savings tips in store for the future!